Initiate a Free Ohio Probation Search via Official Channels

 Probation offices are responsible for supervising offenders who have been released into the community, and are a good contact point for individuals concerned about the safety or conduct of an offender.
 However, they can’t generally confirm who is under community supervision.
 Details of some Ohio probation offices are provided later in this guide.

-How To Look Up Probation Violations & Supervising Officer Contact Details in Ohio
+How To Look Up Probation Violations & Contact Supervising Officers in OH

 Finding someone’s probation officer contact information is as convenient as running two searches.
 First, use the county case search tool where the offense happened to confirm they are still on probation.
 Then, contact the probation office located in the committing county, which is the location where the case was tried.